2024 Safe & Together™ Model Asia Pacific Conference

 Family and Domestic Violence Advisor, Anglicare Sydney

 Lynda has worked for Anglicare Sydney for 15 years both as Senior Family Dispute Resolution Practitioner and Child Consultant at Parramatta Family Relationships Centre, and as DFV Advisor since 2017.
 Lynda has been an accredited Safe and Together trainer since early 2020.
-She is passionate about supporting DV survivors and helping both organisations and churches be domestic violence informed and proficient in all areas of practice.
+She is passionate about supporting DV survivors and helping both organisations and churches be domestic abuse-informed and proficient in all areas of practice.
 She is editor of Renew- An Australian Guide for Christian Women Survivors of domestic abuse (2022).

 • Simone Ruscuklic